DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 Using multiple screens instead has the following advantages:
 * More leightweight solution than multiple pages
 * Arbitrary parameters possible with `Navigate()`
-* Parameters can be passed as Context that is scoped per screen
+* Parameters can be passed as context that is scoped per screen

   Scoping means that the values are not visible outside the screen.
 Compared to global variables this greatly reduces side effects.
 This context is very close to parameters in function calls that you know from standard programming languages.